MilovdZee/LEDCircleClock/README.md

 - Base animation: Analog clock (by Milo, February 2021).
 - Sparkle (by Milo, February 2021).
-- PacMan (original by Milo, updated by Thijs [March 2021?] to be smaller, and eat some moving food).
+- PacMan (original by Milo, updated by Thijs [March 2021] to be smaller, and eat some moving food), updated by Thijs [December 2022] to be faster, have powerfood, and turn around.
 - Scan (by Milo, February 2021).
 - Fire (by Milo, February 2021, or he found it somewhere on the internet I think).
 - Snake (by Thijs, July 2021).